How to get employee support for your business strategy

 Build implementation into job descriptions and compensation plans.
 This can make a huge difference as it elevates the work to the same level as more routine tasks and shines the spotlight squarely on important strategic work.
 “We had a hard time getting employees to allocate time to strategy until we made it part of the job and included it in our reward system.”

-Ensure that work is allocated fairly and with an eye to who is best suited to do what.
+Ensure that work is allocated fairly and with an eye to who is best suited to doing what.
 Balancing workloads to ensure no employee is asked to take on more work than he or she can handle removes a huge barrier.
 “The problems we were having with implementation were directly related to workload.
 Some employees were being asked to do too much and that caused a lot of problems.
 Once we recognized that, we were able to make some real gains.”
 On occasion, we see implementation being delegated to people who are either not capable of doing what’s required or too inexperienced to make good decisions.
 “Some years back we delegated responsibility to employees who were underused or new.
 We learned the hard way that experience matters.”

 Encourage implementation by breaking down major projects into smaller projects and tasks.
 Strategies that appear overly complicated, time-consuming or expensive will often overwhelm employees and lead to some well-honed work avoidance behaviour.
 “The biggest issue for me is a plan that’s too complicated.
 There's nothing I've seen kill an otherwise great idea like over-engineering it from the get-go.”
 One CEO commented, “If strategy isn’t translated into practical, measurable tactics, with built-in accountability, people will ignore it and focus on their day-to-day tasks.
 We're very task oriented, and so the strategy has to ultimately boil down to those tasks.”
 The importance of simplification was mentioned by a number of respondents.
 “Complication is always an issue.
 I continually coach my teams not to ‘build the space shuttle.’
 Keeping it simple is how you win.
 Execution depends on it!”
 And, of course, work should never begin on implementing a strategy that the organization simply can’t afford.
 “The only barrier to success I have is money.
 If I determine that the dollars are just not there, we will either do something else or rejig the strategy to suit our financial reality.”
 Fully costing a plan before works gets underway, and budgeting for extraordinary costs, is always a best practice.